INDONESIA/ KALIMANTAN

 MANGROVES

-Some of the forests in Borneo are Tropical rainforest mangroves swamp forests, peatlands swamp forests, montane forests, heath forests and dipterocarp forests.
+Some of the forests in Borneo are Tropical rainforest mangroves swamp forests, peatlands swamp forests, montane forests (found on the slopes of mountains), heath forests (moist forests) and dipterocarp forests.

 These physically diverse habitat provide different conditions for different organisms to live.
 Therefore, the biodiversity is increasing as the organisms have found their own favorite habitat to live.